Ada-Developers-Academy/core-unit-2/api-3-database-models-read/resolving-schema-conflicts.md

 * `git pull` often
   * especially, `git pull` before applying changes to the model with `flask db migrate`
 * Work on updates to the models together
+  * We strongly recommend using pair programming for every change you make to a model in a group project.
-  * Even if working on separate models, conflicts to the database schema can arise
+  * Even if working on separate models, conflicts to the database schema can arise.

 ### !end-callout